stolksdorf/nomic-base/rules.md

 #### 107: Rule of Completion
-> This game ends on September 1st 2016, midnight.
+> This game ends on [specific date], midnight EST.